jessemelpolio/non-stationary_texture_syn/README.md

 Folder `scripts` contains scripts used for training and testing.
 To train or test a model, use commands like `sh scripts/train_half_style.sh`.
 Go into these files to see how to specify some hyper parameters. `production` scripts are typically used in production period in our paper preparation.

-Folder `util` contains some scripts to visualize internal layers inside network(cnn-vis.py), generate perlin noise (perlin2d.py), generate random tile (random_tile.py) and some other useful scripts.
+Folder `util` contains some scripts to generate perlin noise (perlin2d.py), generate random tile (random_tile.py), which are useful to replicate our paper's results.
+Some other useful scripts are also included.

-### Train and test
+### Train, test and visualize

 Folder `scripts` contain scripts used for training and testing.
 To train or test a model, use commands like `sh scripts/train_half_style.sh`.
 Go into these files to see how to specify some hyper parameters.
+To visualize the internal layers inside network, especially the residual blocks, you can use script `visualize_layers.sh`, as shown in our paper.

 ### Cite